-Mekenzie is a bright little girl, but sometimes too smart.
+Mekenzie is a bright little girl but sometimes too smart.

 I forgot, living with a toddler entails you watch the same shows or movies over and over.
 Although we do this as adults too, I like to think we vary the selection more.
 Mackenzie’s favorite film, for the time being, is Megamind.

 It amazes me how well she understands technology.
-She loves to Facetime, and she discovered how to use the emojis, so when she chats, she looks like a dinosaur.
+She loves to Facetime, and she discovered how to use emojis, so when she chats, she looks like a dinosaur.
 If she wants to talk with Grandma or Grandpa Monteith, she often points to a phone and roars like a dinosaur or says Papa for grandpa.

 When Facetimeing, she takes the person on the other end on an adventure.
 The downside is you only see from her eyes up, and her camera work is very shaky.
 She will show them parts of her world that she finds important.

 Anytime she can break into anyone’s phone, she enjoys looking at photos of loved ones.
 Mackenzie knows what app and folder have the pics she wants to see.
-She does get upset that here movies are not in my movie apps!
+She does get upset that her movies are not in my movie apps!

-Her love technology extends past phones to the TV as well.
-She pushes the buttons with “motes,” aka remotes, although she is always happy with the results from her actions.
+Her love of technology extends past phones to the TV as well.
+She pushes the buttons with “motes,” aka remotes, although she is always happy with the results of her actions.
 Watching YouTube with her is a sport, and if you finish a video, it’s a victory.
 It is like watching TV with your dad, but worse (I love my dad, but I am a one show at a time type of person).

 Big And Fluffy – Abby